akamming/Domoticz_Thermostate_Plugin/README.md

    - git clone https://github.com/akamming/Domoticz_Thermostate_Plugin
    - restart domoticz
    - go to hardware page.
 The plugin (Weather Dependent Heating Control) should now be visible in the "Type" dropdown
- 10. select the plugin, and enter the following config: the  ip adres of your Wemos, the json command for the outdoor temperature sensor (http://127.0.0.1/json.htm?type=devices&rid=idx_of_your_outdoor_temperature_device) and the json command for the indoor temperature sensor (http://127.0.0.1/json.htm?type=devices&rid=idx_of_your_indoor_temperature_device)
+ 10. select the plugin, and enter the following config:
+    - the hostname/ipadress and port of domoticz (mandatory, default works with standard domoticz installation),
+    - option username/password for domoticz (mandatory, in standard domoticz install, you can leave this empty)
+    - the  hostname / ip adres of your Wemos  (mandatory, in standard network config, domoticz can find the ESP using the default setting)
+    - the IDX of the domoticz device which measures the outdoor temperature (mandatory)
+    - idx IDX of the domoticz device which measures temperature in the reference room (mandatory))
+    - and a duration for the "Daytime Extensions" button in minutes
  11. Click "add"
- 12. If all works well, 25 devices should have been added to the devices tab and you are now ready to use the plugin!
+ 12. If all works well, several devices should have been added to the devices tab and you are now ready to use the plugin!
 ![image](https://user-images.githubusercontent.com/30364409/118498856-b8ae4100-b726-11eb-8a57-1d12cbe4ae94.png)

 ## How to use the plugin